Apicat Docs

 CA and client certificates

-To connect to an API that uses Mutual TLS (mTLS), you need to add a client certificate to Apidog.
+To connect to an API that uses Mutual TLS (mTLS), you need to add a client certificate to Apicat.
 Mutual TLS is an authentication method that requires both the client and the server to confirm their identity with a certificate.
 Once the identity of both parties is confirmed, an encrypted connection is established.

 Managing certificates#